-Keyboard Shortcut Action Tab or ss or F2 Edit issue.
+Tab or ss or F2 Edit issue.
 The editing starts for the Summary field of the currently selected issue, or for the field that was edited previously.

-Enter Enters Edit Mode for a new issue or sub-issue.
+Enter Insert or Shift+Enter Enters Edit Mode for a new issue or sub-issue.

-Insert or

-Shift+Enter